wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 `;
 ```

-Then you need to insertr the div above the unordered list that we created earlier.
+Then you need to insert the div above the unordered list that we created earlier.

 To do this, grab the `ul` which you may still have reference to.